Skip to content

 --thumbprint-list ca-thumbprint \

-Beijing and Ningxia China Regions:
+For Beijing and Ningxia China Regions, run the following curl command:

 curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/main/docs/install/iam_policy_cn.json

-aws iam create-policy \ --policy-name AWSLoadBalancerControllerIAMPolicy \
+aws iam create-policy \ --policy-name AWSLoadBalancerControllerIAMPolicy \ --policy-document file://iam-policy.json

-4. Use the existing IAM role, or create a new IAM role for the AWS Load Balancer Controller.
+4. Use the existing IAM role, or create a new IAM role for AWS Load Balancer Controller.

-Note: To use eksctl to create an IAM role, use the —attach-policy-arn parameter with the AWSLoadBalancerControllerIAMPolicy IAM policy's ARN.
+Note: To use eksctl to create an IAM role, use the --attach-policy-arn parameter with the AWSLoadBalancerControllerIAMPolicy IAM policy's ARN.

-aws iam attach-role-policy \--policy-arn arn:aws:iam::111122223333:policy/AWSLoadBalancerControllerIAMPolicy \
+aws iam attach-role-policy \--policy-arn arn:aws:iam::111122223333:policy/AWSLoadBalancerControllerIAMPolicy \--role-name role-name

 Note: Replace 111122223333 with your AWS account ID and role-name with your IAM role name.